 What’s the point of having tax credits?
-The government sometimes uses taxes as a “stick” to try to discourage folks from certain behaviors or activities (think taxes on cigarettes).
-But Uncle Sam will also dangle a tax credit as a “carrot” to encourage certain behaviors and activities that might be beneficial for the economy, the environment or some other cause.
+The government sometimes uses taxes to try to discourage folks from certain behaviors or activities (think taxes on cigarettes).
+But Uncle Sam will also dangle a tax credit like a carrot on a string to encourage certain behaviors and activities that might be beneficial for the economy, the environment or some other cause.

 Tax credits are also a way to provide a tax break for low- and middle-income taxpayers who need it most.